 Potato chips and fried onions tend to be oilier so I would skip the additional melted butter.

-Preheat the oven to 350 degrees Fahrenheit.
+Preheat the oven to 350°F (177°C).
 Lightly spray a 9x13 pan with nonstick cooking spray and set aside.

-Whisk in the heavy cream, chicken stock, dijon mustard, Worchestershire sauce, black pepper, and salt.
+Step 3: Whisk in the heavy cream, chicken stock, Dijon mustard, Worcestershire sauce, black pepper, and salt.

 Bring to a simmer whisking constantly until the sauce thickens enough to coat the back of a spoon.

-In a large bowl, stir together the frozen hash browns, melted butter, greek yogurt, onion, salt, and mornay sauce.
+Step 5: In a large bowl, stir together the frozen hash browns, melted butter, Greek yogurt, onion, salt, and mornay sauce.

 Cover the casserole with foil and bake for 1 hour.
 Uncover and bake for an additional 15 minutes until it is hot and bubbly.